neerajnakka/Neeraj_Portfolio/README.md

 ## 🚀 How It’s Made

 ### 1. **Project Setup**
-- The project was initialized using `create-react-app` for a quick and clean setup.
+- The project was initialized using `vite` for a quick and clean setup.
 - Dependencies like `react-router-dom`, `framer-motion`, `three`, and `zustand` were installed via npm.

 ### 2. **Design & Development**